John Pilger: The Coming War - scheerpost.com

 John Pilger

 John Pilger has twice won Britain’s highest award for journalism and has been International Reporter of the Year, News Reporter of the Year and Descriptive Writer of the Year.
 He has made 61 documentary films and has won an Emmy, a BAFTA the Royal Television Society prize and the Sydney Peace Prize.
-His ‘Cambodia Year Zero’ is named as one of the ten most important films of the 20th century.
-This article is an edited version of an address to the Trondheim World Festival, Norway.
+His ‘Cambodia Year Zero’ is named as one of the 10 most important films of the 20th century.
 He can be contacted at www.johnpilger.com